MicrosoftDocs/azure-docs-powershell/azps-9.0.0/Az.Maps/New-AzMapsCreator.md

 Creator resource will manage Azure resources required to populate a custom set of mapping data.
 It requires an account to exist before it can be created.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.maps/new-azmapscreator) for up-to-date information.

 ## SYNTAX

 ```